-Over time, Shan created large canvas paintings up to 6′ long, and is working towards painting full size vehicles.
-She paints reflection segments for each work with her hands, and elaborates the distorted landscape within.
-Many categorize her work as Photorealism, and occassionally boarding on Hyper Realism.
+Over time, Shan created large canvas paintings up to 6′ long, and is working towards painting larger than full size vehicles.
+She paints reflection segments for each work with her fingers, palms, and brushes.
+Many categorize her work as Photorealism, and occasionally boarding on Hyper Realism.
 However, Shan prefers the balance of 10% abstract/90% realism in her paintings.

 Shan’s large paintings are created in high quality acrylic paints primarily by Liquitex and Golden (also using Matisse and Lukas for her backgrounds).
 She is a great fan of color, and enjoys bringing chrome and carbon fiber to life.
 She strives to connect with her viewers/collectors on a personal level by depicting vehicles from their past, or those they wish to own.
 Her goal is to be one of the finest vehicle artists in the world.